 Chen Zude

-Chen Zude (陈祖德, February 19, 1944 - November 1, 2012) was a Chinese, 9-dan professional Go player.
+Chen Zude (陈祖德, 19 February 1944 – 1 November 2012) was a pioneering modern Chinese 9-dan professional Go player.

 Chen reached 9-dan in 1982, becoming the first Chinese player to do so after the introduction of the modern professional system in China.
-He was a major exponent of the Chinese fuseki, and was President of the Chinese Weiqi Association (中国围棋协会) and Zhongguo Qiyuan (中国棋院) until his death.
+He was a major exponent of the Chinese fuseki, and was the first President of the Chinese Weiqi Association (中国围棋协会) and Zhongguo Qiyuan (中国棋院) until his death.

 Books